STOP THE FRENCH ACCREDITATION SCHEME ‘LABEL ROUGE’ FROM SELLING CRUEL SCOTTISH SALMON

 The cruel reality of the Scottish salmon industry

 Life for fish on Scottish salmon farms is miserable, with around one in four dying before reaching the industry’s desired slaughter weight.
-Crowded cages confining up to tens of thousands of fish are breeding grounds for disease and parasitic lice infestations, leaving salmon blind, missing eyes, or with large patches of flesh eaten away – we have even discovered some salmon with seaweed growing from their open wounds.
+Crowded cages confining up to tens of thousands of fish are breeding grounds for disease and subject to frequent outbreaks of parasitic lice.

 In a desperate attempt to control the lice, toxic chemicals like hydrogen peroxide and formaldehyde are used alongside abrasive non-medicinal delousing treatments such as hydrolicers, causing further suffering.
 For those that survive these conditions and reach the slaughterhouse, their suffering often continues until the very end.

-Escapes of farmed salmon have also become a serious problem.
-Hundreds of thousands of farmed salmon have escaped fish farms in Scotland over recent years, spreading diseases and parasites, and interbreeding with wild salmon and trout.
+Escapes of farmed salmon have also become a serious problem – spreading disease, parasites, and interbreeding with wild salmon and trout.
 These escapes threaten the genetic health and survival of native wild fish populations.

 Despite the soaring death rates and environmentally destructive practices, Scotland’s penalty system remains lax.
 The industry would have faced millions of pounds in fines if these incidents had occurred abroad.